blackears/cyclopsLevelBuilder/doc/tools/tool_move.md

 Left click and drag with the mouse to select blocks within the rectangle's area.

-* Normal Drag - Blocks within the rectangle become the new selection.
+* Drag - Blocks within the rectangle become the new selection.
 * Shift-Drag - Toggle selection state of blocks.
 * Ctrl-Drag - Add blocks to selection.
 * Ctrl-Shift-Drag - Remove blocks from selection.